-Family break-ups are rarely straightforward but when a couple separates and there’s a business involved, dividing the assets can be a fraught and complex affair.
+Family break-ups are rarely straightforward but when your business forms part of your separation, dividing the assets can be a fraught and complex affair.

-When it comes to working out the practicalities of the division, there can be further complications.
+When it comes to working out the practicalities of the division and there is a business, there can be further complications.
 Here’s an example.
 The value of the assets may be agreed, so too the percentage division.
 But what if the business has a considerable value while the other assets are of modest value?
 Yet one party plans to keep the business.
-How does the spouse who is leaving the business get their fair share of overall assets?
+How does the spouse who is leaving the business get their fair share of the overall assets?
 Perhaps the spouse keeping the business will be able to borrow money but if they aren’t receiving any other assets, security for the loan may be an issue.
 Maybe payment can be made over time.
 Or perhaps the business will need to be sold, despite the wishes of one party.